 Finding the right real estate agent can be tough, especially as a first-time homebuyer.
 After all, if you’re unsure of the process in the first place, how are you supposed to ask the right questions?
-How do you know if they’re the right “fit”?
+How do you know if they’re the right fit for your real estate investing needs?

-- Ask for a referral from a trusted friend or family member.
+- Ask for a referral from a trusted friend or family member, or even someone you networked with, if you’re in the business of general real estate investments or house flipping.

 - Search for someone top-rated in your area – It’s surprisingly easy to find real estate agent reviews online via search engines like Google, Yelp, and Angie’s List.